javizqh-urjc-practices/DS-p9-patrones/README.md

 When running the program for the first time, you need to login with the following number and NIF:
   * Default: employee number = 98765  NIF = 1234567A  Privileges = admin

 After login with that user create your own administrator account using the command admin.
-See [Interface Termminal Commands](#interface-termminal-commands).
+See [Interface Terminal Commands](#interface-terminal-commands).
 ```
 admin <newEmployeeNumber> <newNIF> [name]
 ```